MingShiuanSung/ESL_Homework3/README.md

     $ make sim_V_USE_ALL
 <br>

-The result image "out.bmp" will be saved at ./stratus, and the elapsed time will be shown on the terminal. <br>
+The result image "out.bmp" will be saved at ./stratus, and the elapsed time will be shown on the terminal. <br><br>
-You can check the synthesis report in ./stratus/bdw_work/modules/SobelFilter/.../stratus_hls.log <br>
+You can check the synthesis report in ./stratus/bdw_work/modules/SobelFilter/.../stratus_hls.log <br><br>
 And Verilog simulated time in ./stratus/bdw_work/sims/.../bdw_sim.log